 1. First Set Your Budget, Then Lower It

 Take a look at the budget you created in the last year with your team.
-Now is the time to review it and see if the budget in place was realistic and in align with your business objectives.
+Now is the time to review it and see if the budget in place was realistic and in aligns with your business objectives.
 Building and setting a budget requires determining revenue earned from all streams, fixed costs, variable costs, and any one-time payments that may be coming up.

 Once a budget is set, look for ways to cut costs or expenses.
 This process can include paying invoices early (many vendors will offer discounts to reliable clients/customers) or negotiating lower prices with vendors.
 Lowering payroll will also cut expenses.
 Try hiring interns or outsourcing in areas where you may not currently need seasoned or full-time professionals.
 Find a budgeting technique that best fits your business.